jk-exe/jk-exe/README.md

-- 👋 Hi, I’m 🎩 jaikishan kumar
+- 👋 Hi, I’m 🎩 jaikishan kumar😎
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming❤🧡💛💚💙🤎
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning angular
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...